juanitalynn969/pkg-admin-tools/README.md

 Once this operation has been completed, the utility can be run as follows (this example shows the help dialog):

 ```
-cd ~/pkg-admin-tools
-sudo ./pkg_admin.py -h
+sudo pkg_admin -h
 ```
 ## Package Install

-The ```pkg_admin.py -i``` command is used to install a package or update an existing package.
+The ```sudo pkg_admin -i``` command is used to install a package or update an existing package.
 When the command is run, the existing package files are moved to a backup directory (~/.recycle) and then the package files are pulled from GitHub and placed in the correct location on the WLAN Pi.
 Following the pull from GitHub, a few post install actions are performed to restore a number of config files from the original package install.
 The installer pulls the latest set of files from the GutHub master repo of the package, unless the '-d' option is also added, which will pull the latest dev branch.

 If the WLAN Pi cannot access GitHub (e.g. no Internet connection), then the install will not proceed.

-If you would like to install a specific version or branch from GitHub, use the  ```pkg_admin.py -b <branch_or_release_name>```.
+If you would like to install a specific version or branch from GitHub, use the  ```sudo pkg_admin -b <branch_or_release_name>```.
 For example, to install release v0.06 of the wconsole package, run the following command:

 ```
-cd ~/pkg-admin-tools
-sudo ./pkg_admin.py -i wconsole -b v0.06
+sudo pkg_admin -i wconsole -b v0.06
 ```

 ## Package Rollback